Privacy Notice

 9. With whom do we share your personal data?

-We use certain third-party service providers as processors, and therefore, in the course of providing our services, we may share your personal data with these third parties, including:
+We use certain third-party service providers as contractors, agents and consultants known as “processors” (including payment service providers, specialist IT service providers and companies responsible for print and mailing member information and account statements).
+Therefore, in the course of providing our services, we may share your personal data with these third parties, including:

 Third party processor Why

-Amplifi Capital UK Limited T/A My Community Finance To provide financial services to you
+Amplifi Capital (U.K.) Limited T/A My Community Finance (company number 08641995) To provide financial services to you

 We do not allow our processors to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.